eivacom/pinc-xyz-yaw/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This repository implements a Physics-Informed Neural network with Control (PINC) approach to model and simulate the dynamics of a BlueROV2 underwater vehicle using PyTorch.
-It leverages the power of neural networks while incorporating physical principles to achieve more accurate and robust dynamic models.
+It leverages the power of neural networks while incorporating physical principles to achieve data effecient neural dynamic models.

 > **📄 Accepted Paper @ [IJCNN 2025](https://2025.ijcnn.org/)**